davegudge/minitest-report-action/README.md

 ## Usage

-This action utilises the Minitest test in a json format.
-Minitest does not appear to have [a built in] option to output to a json file. json output can be achieve by adding the following to the `Gemfile`:
+This action utilises the json results of Minitest.
+Minitest does not appear to have a built in option to output to a json file. json output can be achieved by adding the following to the `Gemfile`:

 ```ruby
   gem "minitest-reporters-json_reporter", github: "davegudge/minitest-reporters-json_reporter", branch: "write-to-file"